NorthernMan54/homebridge-rf-fan-remote/README.md

 * accessory     - This must be "RFRemote"
 * name          - Name of the device
-* url           - URL of the device, including required option simple=1.
-Other options can be added ie "http://192.168.1.175/json?simple=1"
+* irBlaster     - Hostname or ip address of your irBlaster device
 * remote_code   - This is the 16 Bit unique code for your fan.

 ## Optional settings